Taxi Driver (collection): Background

 British designer Alexander McQueen (born Lee Alexander McQueen) was known in the fashion industry for his imaginative, sometimes controversial, designs and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 The son of a London taxicab driver and a teacher, he grew up in one of the poorer neighborhoods in London's East End.
 He began his career in fashion as an apprentice with Savile Row tailors Anderson & Sheppard before briefly joining Gieves & Hawkes as a pattern cutter.
 His work on Savile Row earned him a reputation as an expert tailor.

 In October 1990, at the age of 21, McQueen began the eighteen-month masters-level course in fashion design at Central Saint Martins (CSM), a London art school.
 McQueen met a number of his future collaborators at CSM, including Simon Ungless, with whom he later lived.
 He graduated with his master's degree in fashion design in 1992.
 His graduation collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became his mentor and his muse.